 Have you ever created a resource for your classroom (or homeschool!) and thought, “I sure would like to learn how to sell on TpT because I think other teachers would find this useful.”
-While learning anything new can be daunting, let me give you statistic that might help you overcome that nervousness.
+While learning anything new can be daunting, let me give you a couple of statistics that might help you overcome that nervousness.

 Craft a Unique Name for Your Shop